 9. Colorful Tulip Spring Display

-Go big with tulips and plant them en masse for serious spring impact.
-Group at least 50-100 bulbs in each color block for maximum effect.
+Plant tulip bulbs en masse — group at least 50-100 bulbs in each color block for maximum spring impact.
 Mix early, mid, and late varieties to extend the bloom season for weeks.
 Plant bulbs in fall about 6 inches deep and forget about them until spring magic happens.
-The cleanup is easy—just let foliage die back naturally.
-Treat them as annuals in warm climates and plant fresh bulbs each year.

-Line pathways with lavender for color, fragrance, and pollinator heaven.
+Line pathways with lavender plants for color, fragrance, and pollinator heaven.
 The purple blooms appear in early summer and smell absolutely amazing when you brush past them.
 Bees and butterflies flock to these flowers like it’s their job.
-Lavender loves full sun and well-drained soil.
-Trim back after flowering to keep plants compact and encourage more blooms.
-The dried flowers make great sachets for your home.
+Lavender loves full sun and well-drained soil — trim back after flowering to keep plants compact.

 Plant a cherry blossom tree and wait for spring magic.
 Check out our complete collection of cherry blossom garden ideas for more inspiration.
 These trees explode with pink or white blooms before leaves even appear.
 The flowering period lasts about two weeks but it’s absolutely spectacular.
 Plant them where you can see them from windows.
 The falling petals create a dreamy, romantic atmosphere.
 Choose varieties like Yoshino or Kwanzan for reliable blooms.